availproject/docs/docs/Running Avail/avail-validator.md

 Note that, `--bootnodes` flag uses p2p address of the bootnode that you received from Avail team.
 After issuing this command, you should get output logs on your screen.

 If using the pre-built binaries, then issue the above command from the directory where you have your `data-avail` binary.
-Alsp ensure that the path appropriately to point to your `raw chain spec` file and the `local store` directory.
+Also ensure that the path appropriately points to your `raw chain spec` file and the `local store` directory.

 <aside>
 ⚠️ The output must show at least one peer, otherwise there is something wrong in the command execution, such as a typo, an incorrect parameter, etc.